 Bigger does not mean better.

-Now that your saddled with enough information to fill a pannier, you can head forward into the exciting experience that is choosing your Mountain Bike.
-Going forward, keep your budget in mind.
+Now that you’re saddled with information, you can go about choosing your ideal new Mountain Bike.
+Keep your budget in mind, going forward.
 But remember that the cheapest of bikes may cost you more in the long-run, taking repairs and upgrades into account.